Nanofus/novel.js/README.md

 #### Choices

 Choices are the options the player can choose in a scene.
 An example is provided in the Scenes example.
 Choices have the following variables and parameters:
-- `text` - Required.
+- `text` - Required in most cases.
 The text to show the player.
 Can be formatted using html or Novel.js's own tags.
+If not specified, the choice will not be shown but can be linked to using its name.
+- `name` - Optional.
+Not visible, but is used when this choice is referred to from a link.
+Cannot contain spaces.
 - `itemRequirement` - Items that the player has to have in their inventory to be able to select this choice.
 An unselectable choice is hidden by default, unless `showAlways` is true.
 - `actionRequirement` - Actions that the player has to have in their action list to be able to select this choice.
 An unselectable choice is hidden by default, unless `showAlways` is true.
 - `alwaysShow` - Show the choice even though its requirements have not been met.
 The choice will be grayed out, and can not be selected.
 Can also be set globally in the settings.